leaving for Berlin: Pre-departure guidelines

 Package which comprises a

-map of Berlin, a cell phone (including a pre-paid card of 15 EUR) for the duration of your stay, a book "Berlin for Young People" and many brochures
+map of Berlin, a cell phone (including a pre-paid SIM card of 15 EUR) for the duration of your stay, a book "Berlin for Young People" and many brochures

 about city life.
 It also contains the STUDIENFORUM BERLIN's student handbook